isralduke/thatbook/20-proverbs.md

 > <a name="22:10">22:10</a> Drive out the scorner and contention will leave;
 > strife and insults will cease.
 > <a name="22:11">22:11</a> The one who loves a pure heart
-> and whose speech is gracious—the king will be his friend.
+> and whose speech is gracious — the king will be his friend.
 > <a name="22:12">22:12</a> The eyes of the Lord guard knowledge,
 > but he overthrows the words of the faithless person.
 > <a name="22:13">22:13</a> The sluggard says, “There is a lion outside!